hiimnhan/blog/fibo-linear-algebra.md

 # Fibonacci Numbers with Linear Algebra: Matrix Exponentiation

 Let’s talk about Fibonacci numbers.
 Yes, those numbers that start with 0 and 1, where every number after that is the sum of the two before it: 0,1,1,2,3,5,8,….
 You know the drill.
-But what if we decided to spice things up?

-On LeetCode and other coding platforms, the constraint is n ≤ 30 for Fibonacci challenge [Fibonacci Number](https://leetcode.com/problems/fibonacci-number/description/).
-So I wonder that the normal approach can calculate larger number or not.
-Let's take a look!
+On LeetCode the constraint is $n \leq 30$ for [Fibonacci Number](https://leetcode.com/problems/fibonacci-number/description/).
+I don't like small constraint here, just too, you know, small.
+Let's try another approach but first pay some respect to the old school solution.

 ### 1. Normal approach